Queer as Folk season 5

-The fifth season of Queer as Folk, an American and Canadian television series, premiered on Showtime on May 22, 2005, and on Showcase on May 23, 2005.
+The fifth and final season of Queer as Folk, an American and Canadian television series, premiered on Showtime on May 22, 2005, and on Showcase on May 23, 2005.
 Consisting of thirteen episodes, season five served as the final season for Queer as Folk.

 The series finale aired on August 7, 2005, in the United States and August 15, 2005, in Canada.